imranture/E4-TimeStamper/README.md

 **Windows**: Avaliable!
 Download from [this link](https://github.com/imranture/E4-TimeStamper/raw/master/setup/E4-TimeStamper.exe).\
 **Mac**: Not yet, but soon!

 Double click `E4-Stamper.exe` to install the software to your desktop.
-Open the installed folder and double click `E4-TimeStamper_v00.exe` to run the software.
+Open the installed folder and -in the folder- double click `E4-TimeStamper.exe` to run the software.

 ## Instructions
 #### Step 1:  Select E4 zip file(s)